dd32/td-gh-ex/readme.txt

 Version 2.3.2
 * Removed simplecatch_sort_query_by_post_in function as post orderby is already implement in WordPress Version 3.5 by default
 * Added German translation de_DE.po and de_DE.mo

+Version 2.3.3
+* Moved comment-reply script to wp_enqueue_scripts
+* Added Post ID shown in the All Posts Table in admin section
+* Added !function_exists() condition to support child theme easy editing
+* Fixed the css for wp-caption img